str1ngth3ory/Bayes-Nets-Assignment/README.md

 _[10 points]_

 Use the description of the model above to design a Bayesian network for this model.
-The included 'pgmpy' package is used to represent nodes and conditional probability arcs connecting nodes.
+The 'pgmpy' package is used to represent nodes and conditional probability arcs connecting nodes.
 Don't worry about the probabilities for now.
 Use the functions below to create the net.
 Fill in the function make\_power\_plant\_net()

 The following commands will create a BayesNet instance add node with name "alarm":